Preschool 's enrollment quest needs fine balance

 The idea is similar to a transfer orientation at high schools and colleges that offers incoming students a brief introduction to the school and its curriculum.

-" It's a heady mix to both comply with state regulations and sustain educational ideas," Bruder said.
+" It's a heady mix to both comply with state regulations and sustain educational ideas," Coach Bruder said.
 "But if they plan and act thoughtfully, the Country Cottage team can create a positive first experience for some lucky children."

 CATHERINE VIGIL